MPCCL Actions & May Minutes

-Present: Mary Bentley, Alan and Prisca Gamble, Ruth and Ed Helwig, Anne Jensen, Pete and Marie Koper, Gary Kramer, Bob Lindahl, Cil and John Lorand, Dan Marvin, Tom and Gisela Moffit, Carol Rard, Dawn Sprague, Marilyn Thornton, Matt Mertz.
+Present: Justin Bentley, Mary Bentley, Kurt Jensen, Pete and Marie Koper, Cil and John Lorand, Matt Mertz, Gisela Moffit, Dawn Sprague, Marilyn Thornton, Emily Zoet.

 I. Good News

-A. The Energy Innovation & Carbon Dividend Act of 2019 has 29 cosponsors, up 10 more Dems than last month, many on committees of jurisdiction for the bill.
-More GOP expected.
-The bill has been passed on to the Energy Subcommittee.
+A. The Energy Innovation & Carbon Dividend Act of 2019 now has 37 cosponsors, up from 29 last month; Andy Levin, is the first from MI; More GOP expected.

-B. CCL’s newly redesigned Community (members only part of the website) has launched for our use; every new sign-up is automatically registered for Community.
+C. CCL’s newly redesigned Community has launched for our use; every new sign-up is automatically registered for Community.
 Click to check in to set your own password and to continue to receive CCL national posts.
 Call Marie for one-on-one tutoring, 989-944-5858.

 A. Carol R., Marie K., and Dawn S. tabled at the Sacred Mother Earth Symposium, on April 20

 B. Marie K. sat on a climate panel at CMU presented by the Student Environmental Alliance on April 22; Gisela M. and Bob Lindahl were prepared to table, but tabling by a non RSO is not allowed.

 C. Cil L. and Marie K. tabled at First United Methodist Church’s Earth Day celebration on April 28.
 Marie K. also spoke at one of their adult education classes.